codingbootcamp/codingbootcamp.github.io/index.md

 ### Building JavaScript Application
 In this session we will learn how a modern web application is developed and deployed.
 The application will have a backend which will serve data via APIs and frontend will consume the data and present it using UI components.

-After developing the application we will deploy the application on [Heroku](https://www.heroku.com/) and [Firebase](https://firebase.google.com/) which allows a developer to deploy application without any prior knowledge of DevOps.
+After developing the application, we will deploy the backend API on Heroku and the frontend on Firebase which allows a developer to deploy application without any prior knowledge of DevOps.

+The idea is for us to demonstrate how two independent systems can talk to each other over REST webservices.

 ### Introduction To Docker